fbreve/Matlab/README.md

 # Matlab
 My Matlab scripts and functions

 This is my messy Matlab work directory.
-I intend to sort things out some day in the future.
+I intend to organize it some day in the future.

 You may be interested in the following files: